StefanPetrick/animartrix/README.md

 ANIMartRIX by Stefan Petrick 2023

-Next level LED animations are here.
+Bringing high quality LED animations to your project.

 This is a Shader & 5D Coordinate Mapper made for rendering artistic generative visuals.